 For years, John Campbell and his consulting practice, mine, and those of many firms have benefited from helping companies implement good maintenance management (and now good asset management).
 We continue to be agents of change.
-There were no secrets to doing it, our customers have always been expert at what they do, but not at changing what they do.
+There were no secrets to doing it, our customers have always been experts at what they do, but not at changing what they do.
 They have worked for years, entire careers, in the same industry or company.
 They haven’t seen what others do and may not have been exposed to better practices that could help them improve.
 Many thought they were doing well before someone came along and showed them that was indeed room to improve.
-New managers, often transplanted from other plants, other companies and sometimes other industries would often be unhappy with the performance they had inherited so they want improvement.
-Maintenance managers, often very experienced were at a loss as to how to do better and what to do differently given the constraints they were all too used to living with day to day.
+New managers, often transplanted from other plants, other companies, and sometimes other industries would often be unhappy with the performance they had inherited so they want improvement.
+Maintenance managers, often very experienced were at a loss as to how to do better and what to do differently given the constraints they were all too used to living with the day-to-day.

 You probably can’t implement all of Uptime’s content without some sort of outside help, but this chapter will give you a lot of insight into what is needed.
 You will need to decide what you can do well yourself and where you might want help but it should also enable you to make informed decisions.